What Is A RoPA? Record Of Processing Activities Under Article 30 GDPR (Including Non-EU Companies)

 Controller RoPA

-Records what you decide to do with personal data
+records what you decide to do with personal data.

 Processor RoPA

-Records what you do on behalf of clients
+records what you do on behalf of clients.

-2. Mandatory Fields Per Processing Activity
+2) Capture The Mandatory Fields For Each Processing Activity

 Your RoPA should let you understand your processing without guesswork.